 3.2 Abnormal volume and volatility

 One other very important aspects of intraday high frequency trading (others than to which extent high-frequency movements affect returns) are volatility, liquidity, trading sizes, imbalances and spread.
-We will here focus mainly on trading volume (as a proxy for liquidity, size and spread)
+We will here focus mainly on volatility (as a proxy for liquidity, size and spread)

-and volatility at the minute level.
+and trading volume at the minute level.